 On March 25th, 2020, the Company announced the program was suspended as the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise additional funds and/or conduct its exploration programs.

 On May 6, 2020, the Company announced assay results from its temporarily suspended drill program which included 188 metres grading 3.69 g/t gold including 2 metres of 169.5 g/t gold.
-Drilling will be resumed when the program restarts.